Nar Han Sef - Elite NWO Martial Arts

 Keywords: martial arts, sports, elite culture, self defense

-Nar Han Sef (always with the paucal article, invoking the idea of two hands, or a small number is hands) is the martial art taught to New World Order elite boarding school students.
+Nar Han Sef (always with the paucal article, invoking the idea of two hands, or a small number of hands) is the martial art taught to New World Order elite boarding school students.
 The literal meaning of nar Han Sef is 'Chinese Hands'.
 Nar Han Sef resists easy characterisation, including elements of self defence, an exercise program, and a sport.
 It is focused on unarmed combat and use of improvised or premodern traditional weapons, with study balanced between striking and blocking, grappling and throws, and weapons.

 Unarmed combat gets the strongest emphasis.
 Weapons training tends to be a secondary focus and shows a clear emphasis on training that is expected to be most useful with common and improvised weapons, like knives and sticks.